lamdavid759/California-HS-Graduation-Rates/README.md

 school is a charter school, the % of medium class sizes, and the superintendent salary.
 Meanwhile, the % of smaller math classes, the % of Socioeconomically Disadvantaged Students, the number of students receiving free or reduced lunches, and the % of Homeless Students all contribute to lower college preparation rates.
 The # of students has a nonlinear effect, with extremely small or large cohorts having lower rates for college preparation.

+### Visualizations

+As part of this project, a Python module ([CaliforniaHS.py](CaliforniaHS.py)) was created to generate interactive figures.
+The first type of figure plots the predicted metric versus the actual 2021-2022 metric: [College Preparation Visualization](https://lamdavid759.github.io/College_Prep_Predictions.html)
+The second type of figure takes in additional features about a target school and the number of similar schools to plot, with optional filters on the desired county, charter status, or magnet status.
+An example for Montebello High's 15 most similar comparisons in Los Angeles County can be found here: [Montebello High Nearest Neighbors](https://lamdavid759.github.io/Montebello_High_NN.html)
 ## Conclusions
 This project has resulted in the following:
 1) A cleaned and merged dataset from the California Department of Education School Accountability Report Card, augmented with additional features from other sources, that is readily available in the form of a pandas DataFrame.